 If you are unsuccessful in your proposal, you will be contacted by email.
-Being unsuccessful does not prevent you from accessing future Hub opportunities, however you will not be able to resubmit a declined proposal to the Film Exhibition Fund in the 2024-25 financial year.
-If you wish to submit the same or a similar proposal in 2025-26, you should contact us first to discuss your plans.
+Being unsuccessful does not prevent you from accessing future Hub opportunities, however you will not be able to resubmit a declined proposal to the Film Exhibition Fund in the 2025-26 financial year.

-You may seek funding for a new and different proposal in 2024-25 but you should contact the Hub team in advance to discuss this.
+You may seek funding for a new and different proposal in 2025-26 but you should contact the Hub team in advance to discuss this.
 You may also submit proposals to other hub opportunities including other open funds and bursaries.